Go to my profile

 • You must be aged 18-30

-• You must be enrolled in a full-time academic day course in a recognised UK University or College.
-Final year students can apply, but you’ll need to be able to show your intention to return to Ireland at the end of your program
+• You must be enrolled in a full-time academic day course in a recognised French University or College.
+Final year students can apply, but you’ll need to be able to show your intention to return to France at the end of your program

 • You must be able to commit to the full summer season of your J1 employer, usually 8-12 weeks from Jun-Aug